 Vitamins and Nutrients in Grapefruit Juice

 Grapefruits are rich in vitamins and minerals.
-Like all foods, eating the fruit is the best thing you can do, but the great thing about grapefruit is that you can get most of the health benefits of grapefruit juice just by drinking it.
+Like all foods, eating the fruit fresh is the best thing you can do, but the great thing is that the health benefits of grapefruit juice are almost equivalent to the fruit itself.

 According to the United States Department of Agriculture (USDA), one grapefruit (about one cup of fruit) has the following vitamins and nutrients.